 It is experiences that make the difference.
 People are a product of them.
 The more positive and productive they are the more positive and productive the person will be.
 Experiences take place 24 hours a day, seven days a week, 52 weeks a year, and every year.
 There is no break.
 Every minute is important.
 While it is every child who should have the finest experiences, it is every parent who should know how to provide them.

 A blog!
 What a good way to teach this kind of information!
 I can divide it up into three parts: tips that include activities, Q & A, and parenting techniques.
 In this way, not only can I provide the most up-to-date useful information, but I can also deliver it in small user-friendly sequences.
 Last but not least, I can give feedback.
 And now I do.

 I am the proud mom of two beautiful daughters.
-Cynthia holds down a job as an advocate, volunteers with her local Kiwanis club, is a member of the Mashpee Chamber of Commerce, flourishes in the arts, writes her own inspirational poetry, and performs in a musical troupe.
+Cynthia holds down a job as an advocate, volunteers with her local children’s museum, is a member of the Mashpee Chamber of Commerce, flourishes in the arts, writes her own inspirational poetry, and performs in a musical troupe.
 Most recently she has started to give public speaking presentations as a way to inspire and encourage others.
-Her sister Deborah, proud mom of Emma and Brandon, is a speech therapist who enjoys an amazingly full life of her own.
+Her sister Deborah, proud mom of Emma, Brandon and Hallie, is a speech therapist who enjoys an amazingly full life of her own.
 Writing is my passion, and I get to enjoy that right here online with you.

 Sally Goldberg, Ph.D. was the first parenting expert on “Parent to Parent,” a FOX TV Channel 7 weekly news segment.
 Dr. Sally is a professor of education and parenting book author.